alexandersumer/sliding-limiter/README.md

 # Sliding window rate limiter module for Ruby on Rails

-Hello, this is my first ever rails application!
+Hello, this is my first rails application!
 I really enjoyed learning this framework, it's very pleasant to work with.

 ## Application Usage